Tuberculosis Control Program

 Is there treatment for TB?

 Yes, TB is curable and preventable.
-There are treatment plans for LTBI and TB disease.
+There are treatment plans for TBI and TB disease.

 Why is treating LTBI important?

-Without adequate treatment, persons with LTBI are at risk of developing TB disease.
+Without adequate treatment, persons with TBI are at risk of developing TB disease.

 TB Epidemiology and Statistics

 In 2021 Louisiana reported 86 incident cases of TB disease, a case rate of 1.9 cases per 100,000